David Harding (financier)

-Sir David Winton Harding (born August 1961) is a British billionaire businessman, and the founder and CEO of Winton Group.
+Sir David Winton Harding (born 24 August 1961) is a British billionaire businessman, and the founder and CEO of Winton Group.
 He had previously co-founded Man AHL (formerly Adam, Harding & Lueck).
 His approach favours quantitative investment strategies, using scientific research as the basis of trading decisions.

 Harding is also known for his philanthropy, which includes a £100m donation to the University of Cambridge, the largest ever donation by a British citizen to a university.
-Harding has also endowed the Winton Professor of the Public Understanding of Risk in the Statistical Laboratory at Cambridge's Faculty of Mathematics, and established the Harding Center for Risk Literacy at the Max Planck Institute for Human Development.
+Harding has also endowed the Winton Professor of the Public Understanding of Risk in the Statistical Laboratory at Faculty of Mathematics, University of Cambridge, and established the Harding Center for Risk Literacy at the Max Planck Institute for Human Development.

 With respect to scientific research, he has established a research programme into the physics of sustainability at Cambridge University's Cavendish Laboratory.
 Politically, Harding has served as the joint-treasurer of Britain Stronger in Europe and chairman of the BSIE finance committee.

 Education and early career

-David Winton Harding was born in August 1961.
-He was educated at the University of Cambridge where he attended St. Catharine's College.
+David Winton Harding was born on 24 August 1961, the youngest of four children, and raised in Goring-on-Thames, Oxfordshire.
+He attended Pangbourne College, Berkshire and was educated at the University of Cambridge where he attended St. Catharine's College.
 At Cambridge, Harding studied natural sciences and in 1982 he graduated from his BA with first class honours.
 Later that year he began a traineeship at Wood Mackenzie, a stockbroker.
 After two years, he joined the futures brokerage firm, Johnson Matthey & Wallace, as a trader in commodity futures.